 Discuss.
 "How often should a gathering begin doing some new activity or ministry?"
-(Good answer: whenever a gathering sees a need that it can meet, and whenever it sees that they have been neglecting a ministry that pleases the Lord.)

 Teach believers to exercise their ministry gifts and listen to the Holy Spirit.

 - To know the categories of ministry gifts described in the New Testament. - To feel confident that the Holy Spirit will lead the body and enable members to serve. - To empower and train every believer to employ their ministry gift.